AdobeDocs/analytics-platform.en/help/getting-started/cja-overview.md

 * New features (see below)
 * Some features that are not supported yet (see below)

-CJA expands the scope of Analytics not just by offering easy-to-use cross-channel capabilities.
+Customer Journey Analytics expands the scope of Analytics not just by offering easy-to-use cross-channel capabilities.
 It also removes some of the traditional limitations.
 The biggest practical improvements you will notice in CJA are:

 * Unlimited variables and events: the concepts of eVars, props, and events no longer exist.
 You are dealing with dimensions and metrics.
 As a result, you are no longer constrained by a maximum number of eVars, props, or events.
 * Unlimited uniques: The Adobe Analytics limit of x uniques is no longer relevant.